Read my 18 TOP PROS & CONS of painting exterior brick before you paint a brick house. With full before & after for our white brick house.

 PRO: Landscaping Really POPS Against Painted White Brick

-AND, another benefit of having white paint on your house is that your beautiful flower beds and landscaping will stand out more against painted white brick!
+AND, another benefit of painting exterior brick white is that your beautiful flower beds and landscaping will stand out more against painted white brick!

 I LOVE the way our Knock-Out Roses and purple bushes POP against our white brick.